 And here’s the catch.

-Since Governor Ron DeSantis has already signed the bill, the new milestone structural inspections laws are in force.
+Since Governor Ron DeSantis has already signed the bill, the new Florida milestone inspection law, it is in force.
 So, if you’re a residential/commercial building owner or a member of condominium/cooperative associations, these laws do apply to you.

 The new rules for a structural engineer inspection can create doubts and lead to questions in your mind.
 That’s precisely why we have explained in detail each of the changes to milestone inspections so that you can prepare your building well in advance.
 So let’s have a look at them.

 #1.
 What is the Florida milestone inspection law?

 A milestone structural inspection is required for every residential and commercial building in Florida that is three stories or higher.